ThomasByr/pac-man/README.md

 ## ⚖️ License

 This project is licensed under the AGPL-3.0 new or revised license.
 Please read the [LICENSE](LICENSE) file.
+In addition :

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: